DivyaratanPopli/Kinship_Inference/README.md

 -IBD Number: Total number of IBD segments<br>

 We distinguish between the columns 'Second Guess' and 'Within Degree Second Guess' as well as between 'Log Likelihood Ratio'<br>
 and 'Within Degree Log Likelihood Ratio'.
-This becomes important in case of classification to siblings or parent-child,<br> where we want to know how certain we are that the pair is first degree relative as indicated by 'Log Likelihood Ratio', but<br>
-we also want to know the certainty associated with classification as parent-child compared to siblings or vice-versa.</p>
+This becomes important in case of classification to siblings or parent-child,<br> where we want to know how certain we are that the pair is first degree relative as indicated by 'Log Likelihood Ratio', but we also want to know the certainty associated with classification as parent-child compared to siblings </br>or vice-versa.</p>

-#Interpreting results
+# Interpreting results

 We recommend users to filter out the results with lower than 1.0 Log Likelihood Ratio, as these results <br> may not be reliable.
 We provide following additional files (in the folder for KINgaroo) that may be informative to users: